awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_st.md

 Make sure you have installed the latest Wi\-Fi firmware\.
 To download the latest Wi\-Fi firmware, see [STM32L4 Discovery kit IoT node, low\-power wireless, Bluetooth Low Energy, NFC, SubGHz, Wi\-Fi](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip)\.
 Under **Binary Resources**, choose **Inventek ISM 43362 Wi\-Fi module firmware update \(read the readme file for instructions\) **\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

-## Overview<a name="w12aab7c25c37b9"></a>
+## Overview<a name="w13aab7c25c37b9"></a>

 This tutorial contains instructions for the following getting started steps:

 1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling a FreeRTOS demo application to a binary image\.

 1. Loading the application binary image to your board, and then running the application\.